COOL WATER

 And it's waiting there for me and you?

 "You're a good critter, Dan.
-Don't give up on me now old boy," the cowboy whispered in the horse's right ear as the hot sun stung the sweat falling into his own bruised eye.
+Don't give up on me now, old boy," the cowboy whispered into the horse's right ear as the hot sun stung the sweat falling into his own bruised eye.
 Johnny knew that if Dan gave up, he would soon follow.
-It had been a rough few weeks getting injured in the infamous Red Desert of Wyoming where he'd had to leave his partner-in-crime Joe to bleed out after getting shot by their cowardly adversaries.

 Dan's feet are sore he's yearning for